Civil Service Examination Information

 After you have completed your application, return the signed application along with your transcript(s), Military Discharge papers (DD214 Member 4), and copies of any licenses or certifications, if applicable.
 You will then need to set-up an appointment for an application evaluation.
-During the application evaluation process, a member of the Human Resources staff will go over your application with you to determine what exams that you would qualify to test.
+During the application evaluation process, a member of the Human Resources staff will go over your application with you to determine what exams you meet minimum qualifications for.
 Another date for testing will be set up for you during your application evaluation.

-- Tests are administered on Mondays, Tuesdays, and Wednesdays.
-Session times begin at 7:15 AM, 8:15 AM and 1:15 PM, unless otherwise indicated.
+- Tests are administered on Mondays and Tuesdays.
+Session times begin at 8:30 AM and 1:00 PM, unless otherwise indicated.

 - Pencils, pens, scratch paper, and calculators, will be furnished (unless otherwise indicated).

 - The majority of testing is done in the lower level of Sherman Hall, Room 10.
 Occasionally, it is necessary to conduct a mass testing, which would be located outside of the Human Resources area.
-For openings in the Regional Center at the Quad Cities, separate testing is done at the Quad Cities Facility.
+For openings at the Quad Cities campus, separate testing is done at the Quad Cities facility.

 What are the exams like?

-Most of the exams have a multiple-choice format in which you fill in your answers on a computer sheet.
+Some of the exams have a multiple-choice format in which you fill in your answers on a computer sheet and others are electronic exams available through the web.
 Some exams are entirely multiple-choice and some have a training and experience section.
 Exams may also be solely training and experience.
-We now have E-Testing available for some of our exams through the World Wide Web.

 What is the time limit on an exam?